 Frequently Asked Questions

-3. What is an example of product differentiation?
+1. What is the purpose of product differentiation?